BorisBian/borisbian.github.io/README.md

 # Publication of Journal Articles

-1. **Impact of Film Thickness on Sensitivity and Magnetoresistance of CrOxNy Cryogenic Temperature Sensor and Its Mechanisms** (IOP Journal of Physics D, under review)
+1. **Impact of Film Thickness on Sensitivity and Magnetoresistance of CrOxNy Cryogenic Temperature Sensor and Its Mechanisms** (AIP Journal of Applied Physics, under review)

 # Publication of Conferences